Prison-A-Go-Go!: Reviews

 Ain't it Cool News gave the movie a positive review.
-However this was during Harry Knowles' tenure when he was accused of taking bribes for positive reviews.
+However, this was during Harry Knowles' tenure when he was accused of taking bribes for positive reviews.

-Terribly Awful in their season 2 premier not only took issue with the obvious corruption of the positive review, one of the presenters went on an epic 5 minute rant.
+Terribly Awful in their season 2 premier not only took issue with the corruption of the positive review, but one of the presenters went on a five minute rant.
 Reviewer Matt Anderson went as far as saying that if he had known how bad the movie was, "I would have burned the DVD".
-The reviewer also went on to call it "The worst fucking movie I have ever seen." and co-presenter Craig M. Rosenthal said "It's embarrassing to any filmmaker out there."
+The reviewer also went on to call it "The worst fucking movie I have ever seen", and co-presenter Craig M. Rosenthal said "It's embarrassing to any filmmaker out there".

 Awards

 The film won several awards at the various film festivals that it was screened at.
 It premiered at the 2003 B-Movie Film Festival and won four B-Movie awards including Best B-Movie, Best Director (Barak Epstein), Best Movie Actress (Rhonda Shear), and Best Set Design (Heather Mason).
 The film won the 2003 Deep Ellum Award for Best Feature at the Deep Ellum Film Festival.
-At the 2004 Backseat Film Festival Prison-A-Go-Go! took home the prize for Best Feature.
-Then at the 2004 Twisted Sinema Underground Festival Prison-A-Go-Go! was given the award for Best Comedy.
+At the 2004 Backseat Film Festival, Prison-A-Go-Go! took home the prize for Best Feature.
+Then at the 2004 Twisted Sinema Underground Festival, Prison-A-Go-Go! was given the award for Best Comedy.